 You may have read about the danger of becoming infected with hepatitis, HIV, or other viruses after a blood transfusion.
 Blood transfusions are not 100% safe.
 But the current blood supply is thought to be safer now than ever.
-Donated blood is tested for many different infections.
+Donated blood is tested for many different infections, and the tests are very accurate.
 Also, blood centers keep a list of unsafe donors, so the risk of infection from blood transfusions is low.

 Donors answer a detailed list of questions about their health before they are allowed to donate.
 These questions include risk factors for infections that can be passed through their blood, such as sexual habits, drug use, and current and past travel history.

 Directed Donor Blood From a Family Member or Friend

 This method involves a family member or friend donating blood before your surgery.
 This blood is then set aside and held only for your use.